Introduction: The Critical Importance of High-Frequency Design

 - ☐ EMI shielding implemented

-🔧 Troubleshooting Guide
+Troubleshooting Guide

 Problem: High insertion loss

-• Check material loss tangent and frequency dependence
+- • Check material loss tangent and frequency dependence

-• Verify trace width and impedance control
+- • Verify trace width and impedance control

-• Examine surface roughness and skin effect losses
+- • Examine surface roughness and skin effect losses

 Problem: Poor return loss/VSWR

-• Measure actual trace impedance vs. designed
+- • Measure actual trace impedance vs. designed

-• Check for impedance discontinuities at vias/connectors
+- • Check for impedance discontinuities at vias/connectors

-• Validate component mounting and parasitics
+- • Validate component mounting and parasitics

 Problem: EMI/EMC failures

-• Audit return path integrity on all layers
+- • Audit return path integrity on all layers

-• Check shielding effectiveness and gasket continuity
+- • Check shielding effectiveness and gasket continuity

-• Verify filter component self-resonant frequencies
+- • Verify filter component self-resonant frequencies

-🏭 Application-Specific Requirements
+Application-Specific Requirements

-Automotive (77-81 GHz Radar):
+Automotive (77-81 GHz Radar)

-- • Temperature range: -40°C to +125°C
+- • Temp: -40°C to +125°C

-- • Vibration resistance: AEC-Q100
+- • AEC-Q100 vibration

-- • Cost target: <$5 per channel
+- • Cost: <$5 per channel

-5G Infrastructure (24-100 GHz):
+5G Infrastructure (24-100 GHz)

-- • Power handling: 10-100W
+- • Power: 10-100W

 - • Efficiency: >40% PAE

-- • Reliability: 20+ year lifespan
+- • Reliability: 20+ years

-Medical Devices (ISM Bands):
+Medical Devices (ISM)

-- • Safety: IEC 60601 compliance
+- • IEC 60601 compliance

 - • Power: <1mW radiated

-- • Size: Miniaturization critical
+- • Miniaturization critical

 Key Takeaways

-- Material selection significantly impacts high-frequency performance - choose low-loss materials appropriate for your frequency range and budget
+- Material selection significantly impacts high-frequency performance

-- Impedance control throughout the signal path is essential for maintaining signal integrity and minimizing reflections
+- Impedance control throughout the signal path is essential

-- Parasitic effects become dominant at high frequencies and require careful consideration in component selection and layout
+- Parasitic effects become dominant at high frequencies

 Related Tools